ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Mark agrees that we are having a wide-ranging discussion now, but we will try to focus in soon.

 Joe notes that robots.txt is not enough, but that the problem is not so much new tech, but that existing tech is being used in news.
-There’s also an assymetry in that once something has gone out onto the Internet the data never goes back.
+There’s also an asymmetry in that once something has gone out onto the Internet the data never goes back.
 He re-iterates that there is really a need to start with limitation.
 Speaker from microsoft agrees with Joe that we want to start from default no plus opt-ins, because that is the most realistic way to handle new technologies.
 Sebastian then notes that he believe a default “no” results in some additional issues, including potentially public access to contact information, which may be problematic.
 He sees opt-out as a potential default, but believes we need opt-in as a defined signal.

 Martin says that it seems we’re not all clear on how the different proposals work.
 We may want to spend some time this morning orienting folks on that.
 Timid Robot says that the issue Joe raised, on “my data is on the Internet and I can’t get it back”, that should be an expectation that later uses of crawled data should check current usage permission (using Common Crawl as an example).
 Mirja notes that we’re not really focused on the crawling, but on the uses.
 Even the baseline crawling is a parallel use to human.

 There was a short discussion reviewing the previous discussion of expressions from a crawler that they have reviewed the preferences.
 Mark is concerned that some of the proposals there may need to be after the delivery of the initial documents because they start to create negotiation mechanisms.

 Glenn wants to discuss the value of opt-out vs. opt-in.
 We are seeing some rapid deployment of new business models, and the opt-out default gives us time to resolve whether or not a new use is within the rights held in the content.
-A current example is the actors’ability to withdraw consent from use of training using their likeness, but there may be others coming as well.
+A current example is the actors’ ability to withdraw consent from use of training using their likeness, but there may be others coming as well.
 “Opt-out” would have made that very difficult, because it is not possible to opt-out to things before they have been created.
 Default opt-out with carved out opt-ins is the easier one to deal with.

 Mark says that there are legal regimes that are opt-in or opt-out and that we can’t change that.